Clpr/Clpr.github.io/pages/blogs/190420_LHSonMvNormal.md

-# LHS on Multivariate Normal Distribution with correlations
+# LHS on Univariate & Multivariate Normal Distributions with correlations

 [Back to Index Page](../../index.html)